pgaskin/go-marisa/README.md

 The memory usage should be around the same other than a ~115K overhead per trie.

-Compared to v1.0.2 and older, which used wazero for bindings, the wasm2go-based bindings perform more consistently across platforms, and are slightly faster at querying, but are about 50% slower at building/reading/writing tries (though it alocates less while doing so).
+Compared to v1.0.2 and older, which used wazero for bindings, the wasm2go-based bindings perform more consistently across platforms, and are slightly faster at querying, but are about 50% slower at building/reading/writing tries (though it allocates less while doing so).

 <!--
 In the future, I might consider adding support for CGO-based bindings on 32/64-bit little-endian systems using a build tag.